MAKArcti/docs-2_GOSH/docs/working-with-gosh/gosh-web.md

 ### __Create Repository__

-To create a repository in your DAO click **Create new** in the Repositories section.​
+To create a repository in your DAO click **Create new** in the Repositories section or Overview section.​

 ![](../images/gosh_web_Create_Repo_01_new_repo.jpg)